Spectral radii of sparse random matrices: Main results

 We shall study the spectral radius $\rho(B)$ for the following class of random matrices. \begin{assum} Let $H \in M_n(\C)$ be a Hermitian random matrix whose upper triangular entries $(H_{ij})_{1 \leq i \leq j \leq n}$ are independent mean-zero random variables.
 Moreover, suppose that there exist $q >0$ and $\kappa \geq 1$ such that

 \end{assum}

-The parameter $q$ controls the sparsity of $H$ (the smaller it is, the sparser $H$ may be).
-For instance, for $G(n,d/n)$, $q^{-1}$ can be taken to be any upper bound on $d^{-1/2}$.
-The parameter $\kappa$ controls the structure or inhomogeneity of $H$ (the closer to $1$ it is, the less structured $H$ is).
+For the interpretation of these parameters, consider first the simple case where $A$ is the adjacency matrix of the homogeneous Erd\H{o}s-R\'enyi graph $G(n,d/n)$ with $1 \leq d \leq n$.
+Define $H \deq d^{-1/2} (A - \E A)$.
+Then it is easy to check that Assumption \ref{ass:H} holds with $q = \sqrt{d}$ and $\kappa = 1$.
+Thus, the parameter $q$ controls the sparsity of $A$ (the smaller it is, the sparser $A$ may be).
+Moreover, if the graph associated with $A$ is inhomogeneous, the variances $\E |H_{ij}|^2$ depend on $i$ and $j$, and $\kappa$ has to be chosen larger than $1$.
+Thus, $\kappa$ controls the structure or inhomogeneity of $A$ (the closer to $1$ it is, the less structured, or more homogeneous, $A$ is).

 \begin{Th} There are universal constants $C, c > 0$ such that the following holds.
 Suppose that $H$ satisfies Assumption \ref{ass:H} and that $B$ is the nonbacktracking matrix associated with $H$.
-Then for $2 \vee q \leq n^{1/{13}} \kappa^{-1/{12}}$ and $\epsilon \geq 0$ we have
+Then for $1 \vee q \leq n^{1/{10}} \kappa^{-1/{9}}$ and $\epsilon \geq 0$ we have

 \end{Th}